Azure-Samples/Spring-Boot-REST-API-Accelerator/README.md

 # Spring-Boot-REST-API-Accelerator

-An simple application accelerator creating Spring Boot based API for the Azure Spring Apps Enterprise tier service.
+An application accelerator that generates Spring Boot based API for the Azure Spring Apps Enterprise tier service.
 This is designed to teach you the concepts of an application accelerator and highlight how accelerators simplifies the life developers.